NASA's Artemis II crew readies for Monday's lunar flyby. Here's what you need to know

 NASA scientists have identified about 35 geological features for the crew to observe.
 Working in pairs, they will take photos of the sites and describe them in real time to scientists at Mission Control at the Johnson Space Center in Houston.

 "They're going to be absolutely buzzing," said Artemis II lunar science lead Kelsey Young on Sunday.
-The team will be monitoring the observations and providing guidance to the crew.
+The team will monitor the observations and provide guidance to the crew.

 "The science team will get to work right away, kind of synthesizing those [observations], and then we'll actually downlink the rest of the descriptions overnight, in advance of a crew conference we'll have the following morning to continue the science discussion."